ZhangXJ199/TinyLLaVA-Video-R1/README.md

 ## 📨 Contact

-If you have any questions or suggestions, please feel free to contact us at [zhangxingjian@buaa.edu.cn](zhangxingjian@buaa.edu.cn).
+If you have any questions or suggestions, please feel free to contact us at ``zhangxingjian@buaa.edu.cn``.

 ## ❤️ Community efforts
 * This repository is based on [TinyLLaVA-Video](https://github.com/ZhangXJ199/TinyLLaVA-Video) project.